 This article is reviewed by an expert

 Premenstrual Syndrome (PMS) is a common condition experienced by many women during the menstrual cycle.
-It refers to a collection of physical, emotional, and behavioural symptoms that occur in the days or weeks leading up to menstruation.
+It refers to a collection of physical, emotional, and behavioral symptoms that occur in the days or weeks leading up to menstruation.
 These symptoms can vary in intensity and duration, affecting the quality of life for women experiencing them.
 In this comprehensive article, we will explore the symptoms and causes of PMS from an Ayurvedic perspective, offering valuable insights and natural approaches for managing this condition.

 Symptoms of PMS [1]